0xmonas/cobbee/DEPLOYMENT.md

 ## Overview

-BuyCoffee is a Next.js 16 application optimized for deployment on **Vercel**, the platform created by Next.js makers.
+Cobbee is a Next.js 16 application optimized for deployment on **Vercel**, the platform created by Next.js makers.
 Vercel provides:

 - ✅ Zero-configuration deployments
 - ✅ Automatic HTTPS